mahadamir19/ids-mlops-pipeline/README.md

 ### Intentional Scope & Omitted Features

 SentinelML focuses on traditional production ML/MLOps rather than recreating unrelated portfolio features.
+Advanced model research, architecture experimentation, extensive feature engineering, and benchmark chasing were deliberately not prioritized because the project focuses on MLOps systems engineering rather than maximizing classifier performance.
 Rich product frontend is intentionally omitted: SentinelML includes a minimal read-only operations dashboard rather than a full product UI.
 JWT authentication, RBAC, and account/user management are omitted because the project assumes a trusted local environment.
 Cloud deployment and Kubernetes are omitted because Docker Compose is used to demonstrate the complete local lifecycle.
 LLM, agentic AI, RAG, and MCP features are deliberately outside scope.

 Natural SentinelML-specific extensions would include raw PCAP ingestion, multiclass attacks, Kafka/Redpanda, Feast, SHAP, analyst-review workflows, or distributed training.